dannsam/xenko-docs/manual/graphics/graphics-compositor/overview.md

 Render stages define ways to render given objects (usually with their associated effects/shaders).
 They also offer ways to control advanced properties such as sorting and filtering of those objects.
 For more information, see [Render stage](../rendering-pipeline/render-stage.md).

 ## Render features

+Render features concern preparing, collecting and drawing all the data associated with a certain type of objects which can be rendered, such as meshes, visual effects, debug shapes, sprites etc. The render feature is responsible for collecting the correct vertex buffers, setting the materials and invoking the draw calls.

 ### Render stage selectors